OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

-The overall algorithm of \method is shown in Algorithm \ref{alg:olive}, where differences from the basic \texttt{DP-FedAVG} algorithm are shown in red.
-The first RA is omitted, and a different shared key $sk_i$ is stored in the enclave for each user $i$.
-For each round, participants are securely sampled in the enclave (Line 4).
-The selected users are memorized in the enclave and used for client verification when the encrypted gradient are loaded in the enclave (Line 7).
-The verification can be done by using the per-user shared key to check if the data sent can be decrypted correctly (i.e., authenticated encryption (AE) mode).
-This makes it impossible for malicious parties to inject users not securely sampled.
-As we will see in Section \ref{sec:security_analysis}, the aggregation operation (Line 12) needs to be oblivious; we will present more detailed algorithms in Section \ref{sec:defense}.
-In this way, the gradients sent from all clients are not visible to the server; only the aggregated and updated parameters perturbed by Gaussian noise are observed.
-The perturbation allows us to guarantee the $(\epsilon, \delta)$-DP of the model as quantified by \textit{moments accountant} \cite{abadi2016deep} as normal CDP-FL \cite{DBLP:conf/iclr/McMahanRT018, Hu2021FederatedLW}.
+The overall algorithm of the \method is presented in Algorithm \ref{alg:olive}, where the differences with respect to the basic \texttt{FedAVG} algorithm are highlighted in red.
+The initial provisioning is omitted and a different shared key, $sk_i$, is stored in the enclave for each user, $i$ $(\in [N])$ (line 1).
+In each round, the participants are securely sampled in the enclave (line 4).
+The selected users are memorized in the enclave and used for client verification (line 9) after the encrypted data are loaded into the enclave (line 8).
+On the client side, locally trained parameters are top-$k$ sparsified (line 21), and then encoded and encrypted (line 22).
+The encrypted data loaded into the enclave are decrypted and verified (line 11).
+Verification (lines 9, 11) is not essential to our work; however, it prevents man-in-the-middle attacks and biased client selection.
+As discussed in Section \ref{sec:security_analysis}, the aggregation operation (line 12) is required to be oblivious, and we present lower-level and detailed algorithms in Section \ref{sec:defense} to this end.
+In accordance with the principle that the Trusted Computing Base (TCB) should be minimized, only the aggregation operation is performed in the enclave.
+Finally, the aggregated parameters are loaded outward from the enclave (line 13).
+Thus, the parameters transmitted by all clients remain completely invisible to the server,---only the aggregated parameters are observable.